Curriculum

 Learn more about Go Global!

-Minor in Commerce:
+Minor in Commerce

 The Minor in Commerce option is a Faculty-wide option available to students who desire a stronger foundation in business.
 Upon successful completion of this Minor, the notation “Minor in Commerce” will be placed on the student’s transcript.
 Admission to the program is strictly limited on a competitive basis.
 The minimum requirements for consideration are a cumulative average of at least 68% (over the past two years) and eligibility for third year standing.
 Preference is given to those who have already completed either ECON 310 and 311 or ECON 101 and 102.
 In general, completion of the Minor will take an additional term.

-Minor in Honours Mathematics:
+Minor in Honours Mathematics

 The Minor in Honours Mathematics option is a Faculty-wide option available to students wanting a stronger foundation in mathematics.
 Upon successful completion of this Minor, the notation “Minor in Honours Mathematics” will be placed on the student’s transcript.
 Admission to the program is strictly limited on a competitive basis.
 The minimum requirements for consideration are a cumulative average of at least 68% (over the past two years) and eligibility for third year standing.
 In general, completion of the Minor will take an additional term.

-Minor in Science:
+Minor in Science

 The Minor in Science is a Faculty-wide option available to students wishing to pursue more courses in the sciences.
 Upon successful completion of this Minor, the notation "Minor in [subject of minor]" will be placed on the student's transcript.
 Minor programs are restricted to courses in the Faculty of Science that are acceptable for a B.Sc. major or honours in the proposed subject area or field.
 Note that a Minor in Science in Mathematics is distinct from a Minor in Honours Mathematics.
 The Minor in Science consists of at least 18 upper-level credits either in a single subject area or area of specialization, together with any necessary prerequisites.
 Entry into the minor is restricted to students eligible for third year standing with an average of at least 68% in the previous two years, and continuation in the Minor requires that students remain in Good Standing.

-Minor in Arts:
+Minor in Arts

 The Minor in Arts option is a Faculty-wide option available to students who are interested in the liberal arts, humanities, or social sciences.
 Upon successful completion of this Minor, the notation “Minor in Arts” will be placed on the student’s transcript.
 An acceptable minor program must comprise courses in the Faculty of Arts that are for credit toward a B.A. degree and must consist of 18 upper-level credits in a single subject or field of specialization.
 Students should design a coherent and academically sound course of studies for the proposed minor.
-The program must be approved by an advisor in Engineering Student Services on the recommendation of an advisor from the appropriate department or program office within the Faculty of Arts.
+The program must be approved by an advisor in Engineering Academic Services on the recommendation of an advisor from the appropriate department or program office within the Faculty of Arts.
 All courses must be acceptable for a B.A. major in the proposed subject area or field, although the student is not bound by other requirements of the Faculty of Arts.
 A dual degree and a minor in Arts cannot be combined, although a student may pursue a minor within the B.A. degree.

 Get Involved!

-There are plenty of opportunities in MECH to get involved beyond the classroom.
-Broaden your network, meet new people, and take a break from studying!
-Whether it’s student government, student design teams, student clubs, or any of a dozen other ways to get involved, extra-curricular activities complete the university experience.
-Read more about some of the ways to get involved, and see a list of MECH student teams and clubs, here.
+Broaden your network, meet new people, develop your skills, or take a break from studying with one the many engineering student groups!
+Whether through student government, design teams, professional organizations, or any of a dozen other ways to get involved, extra-curricular activities complete the university experience.